Last Reviewed: 21st September 2021

 13) What specialist services and expertise are available?

 The school also recognises the essential contribution that external support services make in assisting to identify, assess, and provide for, AN pupils.
-A list of the support services which the school may draw upon when required and the links it has with other organisations, together with a list of support services for parents, is provided in Appendix 7.
+A list of the support services which the school may draw upon when required and the links it has with other organisations, together with a list of support services for parents, is provided below.

 Links with External Agencies/Organisations